umdevelopera/um-woocommerce-bought-product/README.md

 - Automatically updates information about bought products for a user on the order status change.
 2. Subscriptions
 - Allow removing other roles when assign a role on subscription status change.
+- Allow removing other roles when assign a role on subscription switch.

 ## Installation